 Membrane Lab at OU

-Our mission: “Our experimental/theoretical program uses principles of physical chemistry and thermodynamics to understand fundamental phenomena governing selectivity in polymer membranes, and design smart membrane materials exhibiting pre-assigned selectivity and stability”
+Our mission: “Our experimental/theoretical program leverages principles of physical chemistry and thermodynamics to understand fundamental phenomena governing selectivity and stability in polymer membranes, and design smart membrane materials exhibiting pre-assigned selectivity and stability”.
+This research program is instrumental to reach our final goal, that is, to produce human capital.
+The MembraneLab@OU is the place where human capital flourishes.”

 On a worldwide scale, chemical separations account for 10% of the global energy consumption, which corresponds to 7.5 GJ per person annually.
 The over 40,000 distillation columns installed in the US use about 50% of the energy consumed by the chemical industry, and 6% of the total energy consumed in the country.
 Global energy consumption could be alleviated by introducing more energy efficient separation processes, among which gas and liquid membrane-based separations are attracting special attention.
 A limiting factor for the large-scale use of membrane technologies is the availability of materials endowed with attractive selectivity and long-term chemical, thermal and mechanical stability.